Nicolás Burdisso: Boca Juniors

-Internazionale
+Inter Milan

-In 2004, Burdisso moved to Internazionale of Serie A, signing a four-year contract.
-However, he missed almost all of the 2004–05 season after Inter allowed him to return to Argentina to support his daughter Angela who was fighting leukemia.
+In 2004, Burdisso moved to Inter Milan of Serie A, signing a four-year contract.
+However, he missed almost all of the 2004–05 season after Inter allowed him to return to Argentina to support his daughter Angela, who was fighting leukemia.
 He returned to action in October 2005 when he played as a second-half substitute in the 5–0 hammering of Livorno.
 On 31 August 2006, he extended his contract until 2009.
 On 8 September 2006, four days after Giacinto Facchetti died, Burdisso was given the number 16 jersey for the retirement of Facchetti's beloved number 3 jersey.

 Burdisso enjoyed his most prolific campaign during the 2006–07, when he was named the Coppa Italia top scorer with 4 goals jointly with four other players.
 This also included his first career brace on 29 November 2006 in the 4–0 victory against Messina.
 He again scored twice on 24 January 2007, in the 3–0 victory against Sampdoria.
 Inter eventually made their way to the final, where they faced Roma; Burdisso played in the second leg which Inter won 2–1, but they lost the trophy 7–4 on aggregate.
 In addition to that, he also scored two goals in the championship which ended in conquest.

 During the Champions League tie between Valencia and Inter on 5 March 2007, a fracas broke out between players of the two teams.
 Burdisso suffered a broken nose from a punch in the face from Valencia defender David Navarro.
 As punishment for his part in the brawl, Burdisso was handed a six-match ban from all European club competitions, with an additional two match suspension.
 Navarro was sentenced to a seven-month ban from domestic, European and international matches.
-The match at Mestalla Stadium ended in a goalless draw which sent Inter out of competition on away goal rule.
+The match at the Mestalla ended in a goalless draw, which sent Inter out of competition on away goal rule.

 Burdisso eventually returned to duty on 12 March 2008 in the second leg of the Champions League match against Liverpool, but was sent off in the 60th minute after receiving his second yellow card of the game.
 With Inter, he played left and right back and central defender as a key member of the squad in three different competitions.

-Burdisso left the club in August 2009 after playing 139 matches and scoring 8 goals in all competitions, winning 9 trophies in the process.
+Burdisso left the club in August 2009 after playing 139 matches and scoring eight goals in all competitions, winning nine trophies in the process.